curl/curl/docs/cmdline-opts/fail.md

 # `--fail`

+Fail with error code 22 and with no response body output at all for HTTP transfers returning HTTP response codes at 400 or greater.

-Fail fast with no output at all on server errors.
-This is useful to enable scripts and users to better deal with failed attempts.
-In normal cases when an HTTP server fails to deliver a document, it returns an HTML document stating so (which often also describes why and more).
-This command line option prevents curl from outputting that and return error 22.
+In normal cases when an HTTP server fails to deliver a document, it returns a body of text stating so (which often also describes why and more) and a 4xx HTTP response code.
+This command line option prevents curl from outputting that data and instead returns error 22 early.
+By default, curl does not consider HTTP response codes to indicate failure.

+To get both the error code and also save the content, use --fail-with-body instead.

 This method is not fail-safe and there are occasions where non-successful response codes slip through, especially when authentication is involved